aimclub/OSA/examples/BAMT/README.md

 ## Overview

 <overview>
-BAMT is a machine learning framework that enables the creation of complex probabilistic models.
-It offers a flexible architecture for building, training, and evaluating Bayesian Model Trees, providing a valuable resource for researchers and practitioners in machine learning and artificial intelligence.
+BAMT is a software framework for building and analyzing Bayesian networks, enabling users to create and analyze complex probabilistic models.
+It offers a flexible and extensible architecture, supporting various applications, from data analysis and machine learning to decision support and risk analysis, catering to professionals and researchers in data-driven fields.
 </overview>

 ---